 Seconds count when a life-threatening allergic reaction happens.
 Know the symptoms and what to do.

 What is Anaphylaxis?

 Anaphylaxis: It’s an unusual word but a serious condition.
 Learn all about it.

-Video: Common Triggers for Severe Allergies
+Video: Raising Kids With Severe Allergies

 A parent shares how she deals with her daughter’s serious peanut allergy.